Contents:

 The AI Tracker draws on open public procurement data, aggregated by Tussell’s market intelligence platform.

-For the categorisation of the AI contracts we've used ChatGPT - as you would expect in a report on AI! - with human oversight.
+For the categorisation of the AI contracts we've used ChatGPT with human oversight.

 *

-We stand by our prudently narrow definition based on explicitly AI-related keywords, but we may iterate our approach in the coming weeks and months based on what we learn as we go along.
+We stand by our prudently narrow definition based on explicitly AI-related keywords, but we will continue to iterate on our exact definition as time goes on.

 If you have any questions or comments about how the AI Procurement Tracker was compiled, email us at contact@tussell.com